 What Are The Effects Of Unhealthy Eating On Kids Academic Performance?

-Many parents worry about the impact of their children not getting enough of the right foods in their diet and a newly-published Australian study has confirmed a long-held theory that eating foods with low nutritional value results in poor academic performance particularly in numeracy, reading and language (spelling, grammar and punctuation).
+Many parents worry about the impact of their children not getting enough of the right foods in their diet and an Australian study has confirmed a long-held theory that eating foods with low nutritional value results in poor academic performance particularly in numeracy, reading and language (spelling, grammar and punctuation).
 So what are the effects of unhealthy eating on kids academic performance?

 The study involved 528 children, aged 9 to 11 years old in 26 schools in South Australia and the National Assessment Program – Literacy and Numeracy (NAPLAN) was used as the indicator of academic standard.